symbol/symbol-docs/source/concepts/transaction.rst

     0x4244; :ref:`MosaicMetadataTransaction <mosaic-metadata-transaction>`; Associate a key-value state to a mosaic.
     0x4344; :ref:`NamespaceMetadataTransaction <namespace-metadata-transaction>`; Associate a key-value state to a namespace.
     **Multisignature**;;
-    0x4155; :ref:`MultisigModificationAccountTransaction <multisig-account-modification-transaction>`; Create or modify a multisig contract.
+    0x4155; :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>`; Create or modify a multisig contract.
     **Hash Lock**;;
     0x4148; :ref:`HashLockTransaction <hash-lock-transaction>`;  Lock a deposit needed to announce aggregate bonded transactions.
     **Secret Lock**;;